IRT-SystemX/InteractiveAI/docs/developer-guide.md

 ## Contributing

-Contributions to the Cab Assistant Platform are welcome!
+Contributions to the InteractiveAI Assistant Platform are welcome!
 To contribute please make sure to use [developer guide](docs/developer-guide.md)

 1. Create a gitlab issue and use it to create your branch from develop branch
 2. Fetch new created branch `git fetch`.